klassing/CadenceScripts/System Capture/README.md

 # CadenceScripts

 ## Description
-This repository is a collection of scripts for various Cadence tools, with the intent of improving users workflows.
-Further information for each tool's scripts is provided in each sub directory.
+This repository is a collection of scripts for use with the Cadence System Capture tool.
+Detailed instructions for installing and using the scripts are included in each script's subdirectory.

 ## Author(s)
 - Author(s): Ryan Klassing